stefanbertos/for-developers-gcp-cloud-api-gateway/README.md

 ```

-To deploy the function with an HTTP trigger, run the following command in the helloworld-gradle directory:
+To deploy the function with an HTTP trigger, run the following command in the directory:
 ```
 gcloud auth login
 gcloud config set project PROJECT_ID